-3302.
-Regulations covering lists of records for disposal, procedure for disposal, and standards for reproduction.

-3303.
-Lists and schedules of records to be submitted to Archivist by head of each Government agency.1

-3303a.
-Examination by Archivist of lists and schedules of records lacking preservation value; disposal of records.

-[3304 to 3307.
-Repealed.]

-3308.
-Disposal of similar records where prior disposal was authorized.

-3309.
-Preservation of claims of Government until settled in General Accounting Office; disposal authorized upon written approval of Comptroller General.

-3310.
-Disposal of records constituting menace to health, life, or property.

-3311.
-Destruction of records outside continental United States in time of war or when hostile action seems imminent; written report to Archivist
+- Regulations covering lists of records for dis-3302.posal, procedure for disposal, and standards for reproduction - 3303.
+Lists and schedules of records to be submitted to Archivist by head of each Government agency.1 - 3303a.
+Examination by Archivist of lists and schedules of records lacking preservation value; disposal of records. - [3304 to 3307.
+Repealed.] - 3308.
+Disposal of similar records where prior disposal was authorized. - Preservation of claims of Government until 3309. settled in Government Accountability Office; disposal authorized upon written approval of Comptroller General. - 3310.
+Disposal of records constituting menace to health, life, or property. - 3311.
+Destruction of records outside continental United States in time of war or when hostile action seems imminent: written report to Archivist.

+1See References in Text note below

+1Does not conform to section catchline.

-3312.
+- 3312.
 Photographs or microphotographs of records considered as originals; certified reproductions admissible in evidence.

-3313.
+- 3313.
 Moneys from sale of records payable into the Treasury.

-3314.
+- 3314.
 Procedures for disposal of records exclusive.

+- 3315.
+Definitions.

-3316.
+- 3316.
 Establishment of Commission.
 3317.
 Duties of Commission.

+- 3318.
+Membership.

+- 3319.

-3318.
-Membership.3319.
-Director and staff; experts and consultants.
+- Director and staff; experts and consultants.
 3320.

-Powers of Commission.
+- Powers of Commission.

-3321.
+- 3321.
 Support services.
 3322.
 Report.

-3323.
-Termination.
+- Termination.

+- 3323.3324

-3324.
-Authorization of appropriations.
+- Authorization of appropriations.

+2004-Pub.
+L. 108-271, §8(b), July 7, 2004, 118 Stat.
+814, substituted "Government Accountability Office" for "General Accounting Office" in item 3309.